Digital money for seniors

 Insights into banking behaviour

 Without a doubt, there are apprehensions around using apps and websites for banking due to security concerns or a lack of familiarity with being online.
-Research from Which? found that one in five Britons exclusively use non-online banking options.
-And people – even those who use online banking – remain reluctant to use it for some tasks:
+Recent figures show that in 2022, 7% of Britons didn’t use online banking at all.
+And people – even those who use online banking – remain reluctant to switch to a digital-only account:

 Branches may have closed their doors altogether, or only be open on certain restricted days and times.
-Not all branches can perform all banking functions too.
-Between 2012 and 2021, the total number of bank and building society branches in the UK fell by 34%.
+And not all branches can perform all banking functions.
+Between 2012 and 2022, the total number of bank and building society branches in the UK fell by 40%.

 Cashpoints are disappearing at an alarming rate too.
-Research published earlier this year shows that the total number of ATMs in the UK has fallen each year since 2015.
-Between July 2018 and February 2022, the total number fell by 12,968, or 20%.
-At the beginning of February 2022 there were 52,969 ATMs in the UK, 77% of which were free to use.
+Recent research shows that the total number of ATMs in the UK has fallen each year since 2015.
+Between July 2018 and September 2022, the total number fell by 14,665, or 22%.
+At the beginning of September 2022 there were 51,272 ATMs in the UK, 78% of which were free to use.

 For older people living in areas with limited public transport, seeing their local cashpoint go can be troublesome.
 We have to consider that many older people may have problems with mobility, making it difficult (and costly) to travel further to an ATM or bank.
 And then, of course, many cashpoints charge fees for withdrawing money.
 All in all, cash users can be at an incredible disadvantage.
 For pensioners who rely on their state pension, these extra costs could easily eat into their money for living.